 When the hot summer days hit, you must be able to rely on your air conditioner to cool your home.
 What do you do when you turn down the thermostat and nothing happens?
-We discuss some DIY air conditioning repair troubleshooting tips to get your system back online, and when to call the pros.
+We discuss some DIY air conditioning repair troubleshooting tips to get your heating & cooling system back online, and when to call the pros.

 How Do Air Conditioners Work?